Taking an Austria Christmas market trip is a lot like stepping inside a particularly magical storybook.

 Imagine macaroni and cheese topped with fried onions, and that’s essentially käsespätzle.
 Basically, it’s a Christmas market necessity.

-What to Buy at Austrian Christmas Markets
+What to Buy at Austrian Advent Markets

 You’ll quickly notice a huge discrepancy in prices when touring Christmas markets in Austria: some things will be surprisingly inexpensive, and some items will come with what, at first glance, feels like an absurdly high price tag.